 You are probably keen to change the oil in your car, change the filters and keep air in the tires.
 It’s basic car maintenance, really.
 Your body is similar in that it also needs basic maintenance to keep it functioning smoothly.

 With basic upkeep using a lacrosse ball, foam roller or other implements of destruction, you can restore the sliding surface and “unstick” the muscle from the IT band.

 Can I stretch my IT band?

 It’s a common misconception that you can stretch the IT band.
 Unless you can produce over 2200lbs of force – it ain’t gonna happen.
 You’d only stretch it 1-2% at that level of force anyhow, so it’s unlikely you’d be doing any good.
-And it would be hard to move with a VW Beetle parked on your leg.

 Download the free article on ways that you can improve your odds of being successful during your through hike!